 Used where chemical spill and scratch resistance is required and for longer term outdoor labelling.
 Also used extensively for peel and reseal labels.

 With the same oil and water resistance qualities as the white PP and clear PP it differentiates itself with light reflecting qualities.
 With finishes possible from gold to silver to brushed chrome and holographic, it can create some of the most premium looking labels.

-Would you like more information let us know and we can talk you through the options, contact us on 01440 712 273.
+Would you like more information?
+Please let us know and we can talk you through the options, contact us on 01440 712 273.